surfly/docs/introduction/integrationOptions.md

 <a name="integrateChat"></a>
 #### Integrate with existing chat solutions{#integrateChat}

 It is also possible to integrate Surfly with existing chat solutions.
 For example, if you have already established your own video or text chat, you may want to add Surfly's co-browsing functionality to this.
-In this case, Surfly can be integrated in such a way so that it acts as a transparent addition to your product and allows you to entirely customise the appearance of the session.
+In this case, Surfly can be integrated in such a way so that it acts as a transparent addition to your product and allows you to entirely customize the appearance of the session.

 Simply add the code snippet to the page including your chat solution, and alter it to either remove the user interface entirely, or to display a dock with session control options (more information on the docked_only option can be found [here](../widget_options.md#chatbox-options).
 You will then be able to use Surfly's co-browsing functionality in addition to your own chat solution.